 8. Monopoly

-You start the game with a few dollars, and then each player attempts to buy, sell, and trade properties and eventually own everything.
+You start the game with a few dollars, and then each player attempts to buy, sell, trade properties and eventually own everything.
 At the same time, players must look for ways to ruin their opponents.

 Pros